ManimalaC/sda-testing-1/README.md

 Write two new helper methods to handle these tasks, with the following headers:

-* `private void checkInput(int)`: Should run all of the error handling on `number` and throw your exceptions as per usual.
+* `private void exceptionIfIllegalArg(int)`: Should run all of the error handling on `number` and throw your exceptions as per usual.
 * `private boolean[] sieve(int)`: Should return the `prime` array.

 `isPrime` should then look like this: